IBM-Cloud/vpc-flowlogs/README.md

 cat code_engine_config.sh
 ```

+## Configure your existing VPC
+If you already have a vpc you have a couple of options

+### Option 1 - Add to my existing VPC via terraform configuration
+If your vpc was created with terraform add the terraform module as described in [README.md](modules/flowlog_ce_config/README.md)

-## Configure your existing VPC, COS bucket and Logging
+### Option 2 - Create your own COS bucket and Logging instance

-If you already have a vpc make make sure that it has been configured with flowlogs and you know the details of the bucket containing the flowlogs, and a Logging service instance and ingestion key.
+make make sure that it has been configured with flowlogs and you know the details of the bucket containing the flowlogs, and a Logging service instance and ingestion key.

 To find the bucket navigate to the [Resources view](https://cloud.ibm.com/resources) and in the **Storage** section open your Cloud Object Storage instance.
 Open the **Bucket** and then open the **Configuration** and find the **Direct** endpoint and the **Bucket instance CRN**